-The flags field must be one of the following:
+The flags field may include a combination of following flags:

 The bands field is a list of rate bands.
 It can contain any number of bands, and each band type can be repeated when it make sense.
 Only a single band is used at a time, if the current rate of packets exceed the rate of multiple bands, the band with the highest configured rate is used.